razorcd/ml-project/project1/README.md

     - web server will catch some exceptions to return user friendly error messages and correct Status Code.
     - server can be started using vanila Python or Unicorn.
     - see below how to start it and how to call it
+8. Created Docker image with the web server
+    - docker image is serving the API on port 9000
+    - see below how to build and run the docker image

 ## Build final model